DavideZingaro/HW5/README.md

 ## func_1
 In this file there are the functions to perform the functionality 1 task.
 Here we find all the nodes which distance is equal or lower than a starting node; these nodes can be adjacent or not to the initial one.

 ## func_2
+In this file there are the functions to perform the functionality 2 task: implementing an algorithm that returns the set of roads (edges) that enable the user to visit all the places.
+We want this set to be the ones whose sum of distances is minimum.

 ## func_3
 In this file there are the functionds to perform the functionality 3 task.
 Here we find the shortest ordered route from a starting node **H** and a succession of ordered nodes **p = [p_1, ..., p_n]**.
 To complete this exercise, we divided it into **n** sub-problems, performing the shortest route between two consecutive nodes and then linking them.
 We implemented the solution following the Dijkstra method.
 ## func_4